 In advanced cases of cirrhosis, when the liver stops working properly, a liver transplant may be the only treatment option.
 A liver transplant is a procedure to replace the liver with a healthy liver from a deceased donor or with part of a liver from a living donor.
 Cirrhosis is one of the most common reasons for a liver transplant.
 Candidates for liver transplant have extensive testing to determine whether they are healthy enough to have a good outcome following surgery.

 Historically, those with alcoholic cirrhosis have not been liver transplant candidates because of the risk that they will return to harmful drinking after transplant.
-Recent studies, however, suggest that carefully selected people with severe alcoholic cirrhosis have posttransplant survival rates similar to those of liver transplant recipients with other types of liver disease.
+But many people who are treated for alcohol use disorder and remain abstinent have post-transplant survival rates similar to those of liver transplant recipients with other types of liver disease.

-For transplant to be an option if you have alcoholic cirrhosis, you would need to:
+For transplant to be an option if you have alcoholic cirrhosis, you will need to:

 Scientists are working to expand current treatments for cirrhosis, but success has been limited.
 Because cirrhosis has a variety of causes and complications, there are many potential avenues of approach.
 A combination of increased screening, lifestyle changes and new medicines may improve outcomes for people with liver damage, if started early.

-Researchers are working on therapies that will specifically target liver cells, helping to slow or even reverse the fibrosis that leads to cirrhosis.
+Researchers are working on therapies that will specifically target liver cells, helping to slow or even reverse the scarring, called fibrosis, that leads to cirrhosis.
 However, no targeted therapy is quite ready.

 If you have cirrhosis, be careful to limit additional liver damage: